babsey/code-graph/docs/guide/what-is-code-graph.md

 # What is Code Graph?

-Code graph is a web-based interactive graph editor desigend for making own code script.
+Code Graph is a web-based, interactive graph editor and visualization application built with Vue 3 and TypeScript.
-In a nutshell, Code Graph takes code nodes and generates Python code.
+It provides a graphical interface for constructing, editing, and exploring node-and-edge network graphs.

+The project is authored by Sebastian Spreizer, also the creator of NEST Desktop — a web-based GUI for the NEST spiking neural network simulator — making code-graph likely a modular, reusable graph editor designed for domain-specific scientific network visualization.

+With 210+ commits and 11 tagged releases, it is an actively maintained project.

 <div class="tip custom-block" style="padding-top: 8px">